The human tissue specific proteome

 * group enriched score for tissue types with similar function and morphology.

-In addition to previously known proteins, the analysis also identified a large number of genes with tissue elevated expression patterns that were previously poorly characterized and with no or only scarce evidence of existence on the protein level.
-The combined RNA- and antibody-based profiling can thus be used to confirm the functional existence of such protein-coding genes lacking previous annotation.
+In addition to previously known proteins, the analysis also identified a large number of genes with tissue elevated expression patterns that were previously poorly characterized and with no or only scarce evidence of existence at protein level.
+The combined RNA and antibody-based profiling can thus be used to confirm the functional existence of such protein coding genes lacking previous annotation.
 These proteins are interesting starting points for further in-depth studies to gain better molecular understanding of the cellular phenotypes that define the function of each respective tissue and organ.

 Group enriched proteins

-The 1161 genes identified with a group enriched expression pattern reflects genes with shared expression in a limited number of tissues.
+The 1139 genes identified with a group enriched expression pattern reflects genes with shared expression in a limited number of tissues.
 The function of corresponding proteins may be involved in various traits that can be shared between cell types located in different tissues and organs, such as proteins expressed in inflammatory cells (dominating cell type in lymph node and appendix), proteins involved in squamous differentiation (esophagus and skin), glandular cell function in the gut (duodenum, small intestine and colon) or cilia movement (testis and fallopian tube).
-The schematic network plot below shows the distribution between tissues of genes with shared expression of group enriched genes.
+The schematic network plot below shows the distribution between group enriched genes in different tissues.

 Tissue enhanced genes

-The category tissue enhanced genes presents specific lists for each included tissue-type and is defined as genes that do not fulfill the criteria of tissue enriched but show a 5-fold higher FPKM level in a specific tissue type compared to the average FPKM value of all 32 analyzed tissue types.
+The category tissue enhanced genes presents specific lists for each included tissue type and is defined as genes that do not fulfill the criteria of tissue enriched but show a 5-fold higher TPM level in a specific tissue type compared to the average TPM value of all 37 analyzed tissue types.

 Relevant links and publications